Whiteknight/whiteknight.github.com/stage/gc_for_newbies_marksweep.md

 Actually, this isn't even a complete example.
 Parrot uses a tri-color scheme where all the items have one of three "colors": White, black, and grey.
-White means the object is dead, Black means the object is alive, and Grey means the object is in the middle of being marked.
+White means the object is dead or unreferenced, Black means the object is alive, and Grey means the object is in the middle of being marked.
 Objects which are free do not have a color.
 Here's our mark function now:

 {% highlight perl %}